 If you’re injured on the job or come down with an illness after being exposed to chemicals at your place of employment, you may be eligible for workers’ compensation.

-Workers’ compensation allows injured workers to receive benefits for weekly compensation and permanent impairment, payment for medical treatment related to the injury or illness, and vocational rehabilitation.
+Workers’ compensation allows injured workers to receive weekly compensation and permanent impairment benefits, payment for medical treatment related to the injury or illness, and vocational rehabilitation.

 Not everyone is eligible for workers’ comp, however.
 Eligibility depends on several factors, some of which might not apply in your situation.